Protect your Android from threats

 Some viruses are merely annoying, but most viruses are destructive and designed to infect and gain control over your device.
 A virus can spread across computers and networks by making copies of itself, just like a biological virus passes from one person to another.

 And what about viruses vs. malware?
-Although many people use the term “virus” to refer to any kind of dangerous program, a virus is just one category of malware (malicious software), which includes all types of code created to be harmful.
-There are other types of malware to watch out for beyond viruses, check out all our articles on malware.
+Although many people use the term “virus” to refer to any kind of dangerous program, a virus is just one type of malware (malicious software), which includes any code created to be harmful.
+For more info about other malware strains to watch out for beyond viruses, check out all our articles on malware.

 “Computer virus” is an umbrella term that includes many different types of viruses, delivery mechanisms, and impacts.
 In defining exactly how computer viruses work, we can split them into two different categories: those that begin to infect and replicate as soon as they land on your computer, and those that lay dormant, waiting for you to trigger them (i.e., waiting for you to unwittingly execute its code).